rrazcueta/moonveil/docs/players/01-rolling.md

 # Rolling and the Pocket Push

 The core resolution is a controlled 2d6 roll, **The Pocket Push**.
-Your **Pocket** lets you swap luck between rolls, while your **Ability Points** can be spent to press harder when the dice don’t fall your way.
+Your **Pocket** lets you swap luck between rolls, and your **Ability Points** can be spent to press harder when the dice don’t fall your way.
 Every choice carries forward—each roll shifts your odds for the next.

 ## The Pocket Push